Utah Statehood Day Dance

 Shadows of the Past Candlelight Tours

-Our annual event where we bring out our creepiest artifacts and tell our most haunting stories.
-Travel through the historic Territorial Statehouse with candle in hand, stopping in each room for a unique history lesson.
+At this annual event travel through the historic Territorial Statehouse in the dark with only a candle to guide you, stopping in each room for a unique history lesson.

 Etiquette Dinner & Pioneer Dance